This is one huge favorite in Eastern European Jewish Cooking. This Moroccan Cook has adopted it wholeheartedly.

 Pour the apple noodle kugel batter into greased muffin molds, and bake about 40 minutes.

 - 1½ cups plain yogurt (dairy-free: soy or coconut plain yogurt are perfect)

 - 1 pound very thin short noodles, boiled until barely tender and thoroughly drained (rice noodles OK too)

 - 4 Granny Smith (green) apples, unpeeled, grated or sliced very thin (use the food processor)

 - ½ cup raisins or currants, a little more if you like it sweeter

 - 1 tablespoon grated lemon zest

 Preheat the oven to 350ºF.
-Combine all the ingredients thoroughly in a bowl, making sure not to extract moisture from the apples as you go.
+Combine all the ingredients thoroughly in a bowl, making sure not to squeeze and extract moisture from the apples as you go.

 Pour the batter into a greased 9-by-13-inch baking pan, or a little larger, and bake for about 1 hour (or 40 minutes in muffin molds) Serve hot.
 Room Temperature OK too.